NateLSpence/darth/README.md

 To use this, you only need to make `darth()` validator use the `force()`.

+Currently, the only supported validation types are:

+* required
+* email
+* confirmation
+* regex
+* custom callbacks

+Check the example below and the source for reference.

 ## example

 The example below shows all that you can do with this.